Design icon: Knoll Womb chair

 Saarinen also dabbled in architecture and was the man behind the TWA Terminal at Kennedy International Airport in New York, the Gateway Arch in St. Louis, Missouri and the Dulles Airport in Washington DC.

-Or if you’d like to join the club, you can purchase your very own Womb Chair online at Nest.co.uk.
+Or if you’d like to join the club, you can purchase your very own Womb Chair here at nest.co.uk.